It is a neurohormone produced by the pineal gland, and it is believed that its primary function is to regulate sleep.

-It has its peak production at 3 years of age, and decreases significantly between 60 and 70 years, this makes the elderly usually get to have a poor quality sleep.
-At the age of 60 you have half the normal amount.
+It has its peak production at three years of age and decreases significantly between 60 and 70 years; this makes the elderly usually get poor quality sleep.
+At the age of 60, you have half the average amount.

-Melatonin can also be secreted, causing drowsiness and relaxation, when a meal is made too high in carbohydrates, when taking a hot bath or when prolonged exposure to the sun.
+Melatonin can also be secreted, causing drowsiness and relaxation when a meal is made too high in carbohydrates, taking a hot bath, or prolonged exposure to the sun.

 A person under stress usually produces more adrenaline and cortisol.
-For each molecule formed of adrenaline, four molecules of free radicals are produced and therefore the probability of injury to cells increases.
+Four molecules of free radicals are made for each molecule formed of adrenaline, and therefore, the probability of injury to cells increases.

-In addition to epinephrine and cortisol stress induces the formation of an enzyme “tryptophan pirolase” capable of destroying tryptophan before it reaches the pineal gland .
-With this, there is no manufacturing of melatonin nor serotonin (which can lead to excess carbohydrates, with a tendency to weight gain and depression).
+In addition to epinephrine and cortisol, stress induces the formation of an enzyme “tryptophan prolapse,” capable of destroying tryptophan before it reaches the pineal gland.
+There is no manufacturing of Melatonin or serotonin (which can lead to excess carbohydrates, with a tendency to weight gain and depression).

 Melatonin is an anti-radical substance.
-It is able to cross the blood-brain barrier (membrane that protects the brain), thus able to perform functions at the neuronal level.
-This action is critical in the protection of neurons against the damage of free radicals.
+It can cross the blood-brain barrier (the membrane that protects the brain), thus performing functions at the neuronal level.
+This action is critical in protecting neurons against the damage of free radicals.

-Our brain tissue is much more susceptible to the action of free radicals than any other part of the body and to the extent that the levels of this neurohormone are falling there may be a concomitant decrease in brain function.
+Our brain tissue is much more susceptible to the action of free radicals than any other part of the body.
+To the extent that the levels of this neurohormone are falling, there may be a concomitant decrease in brain function.

-This ends up causing in some elderly patients a poor quality of sleep or insomnia, however, they can fall asleep easily when they should not, during the day, watching television, etc.
+This ends up causing some elderly patients a poor quality of sleep or insomnia.
+However, they can fall asleep quickly when they should not, during the day, watching television, etc.

-As we age our immune system loses performance by lowering the defenses which allows our body to become more vulnerable to the constant aggression of external agents.
+As we age, our immune system loses performance by lowering its defenses which allows our body to become more vulnerable to the constant aggression of external agents.

-Current research has suggested the existence of an important relationship between some hormones (estrogen, testosterone, DHEA, melatonin, pregnenolone and growth hormone) and the immune system.
+Current research has suggested an essential relationship between some hormones (estrogen, testosterone, DHEA, Melatonin, pregnenolone, and growth hormone) and the immune system.

-It seems to be able to increase the mobility and activity of immune cells, strengthens the formation of antibodies, facilitates the defense against viruses, moderate overproduction of corticosteroids generated by prolonged or repeated stress and balance thyroid function, which acts directly on the production of very important defense cells, the lymphocytes.
+It seems to be able to increase the mobility and activity of immune cells, strengthen the formation of antibodies, facilitate the defense against viruses, moderate overproduction of corticosteroids generated by prolonged or repeated stress, and balance thyroid function, which acts directly on the production of essential defense cells, the lymphocytes.

-Although there is little data on the indirect long-term effects of melatonin on the body, people should know what the best individual dose is, starting with about 3 mg per day.
-Melatonin has to be taken at night, preferably a couple of hours before going to bed.
+Although there is little data on the indirect long-term effects of Melatonin on the body, people should know what the best individual dose is, starting with about 3 mg per day.
+Melatonin has to be taken at night, preferably a couple of hours before bed.

 The optimal dose can vary a lot between different people, apparently due to changes in the hepatic metabolism of the substance.
-The speed of metabolism is essential for increasing doses over time.
+The speed of metabolism is essential for increasing amounts over time.

 Side effects and contraindications

-Daytime sleepiness, nightmares and vivid dreams, sleepwalking.
+Daytime sleepiness, nightmares, vivid dreams, sleepwalking.
 The daytime sleepiness affects the ability to operate machinery or drive a vehicle safely.
-It produces headaches and dizziness, nausea, abdominal cramps.
-Occasionally depression and irritability may be present, in addition to loss of sexual desire.
+It produces headaches and dizziness, nausea, and abdominal cramps.
+Occasionally depression and irritability may be present, in addition to the loss of sexual desire.
 It decreases the metabolic rate and decreases the appetite.
-It can aggravate hypertension, liver disease and seizures.
+It can aggravate hypertension, liver disease, and seizures.